-DIVISION OF CHRISTIAN MINISTRIES Dean Taylor, D. Min. • Division Chair
+DIVISION OF CHRISTIAN MINISTRIES Dean Taylor, D. Min. • Division Chair of Christian Ministries.

-Because our mission is to prepare people for the Lord's service, each student is required not only to major in Bible but also to have a vocational major selected from one of the programs in the Division of Christian Ministries.
 These majors are designed to sharpen one's ministry skills, as well as to provide an understanding of what is involved in specific ministries so that graduates are able to serve the Lord more effectively.
 Each vocational major includes in internship program which involves the student in hands-on ministry experience under the guidance of experienced Christian workers.